 Clinical trials are a profitable business that has attracted many companies.
 Each clinical trial project unites medical professionals, laboratories, and other individuals and institutions.
 Clinical researchers produce a multitude of documents containing test results, physicians’ notes, information about products’ clinical uses, drug performance, and more.
-All these documents can be used in a secondary research after a pharma company brings a new drug or device to the market.
+All these documents can be used in secondary research after a pharma company brings a new drug or device to the market.
 But how often are they reused in reality?

 The traditional paper-based approach adopted by clinical trial specialists tends to noticeably slow down the process and results in terms of time and money losses.
 Companies exchanging documents via emails or cloud storage platforms (e.g. OneDrive) gain just a small advantage over their competitors.